Sabrina (1954 film): Plot

-Linus now takes David's place with Sabrina on the pretext that “it’s all in the family.”
-Linus and Sabrina fall in love, though neither will admit it.
-Linus’s plan is to pretend to accompany Sabrina back to Paris on an ocean liner but then not join her on the ship, getting her away from David, the family, and the now-threatened merger.
+Linus takes David's place with Sabrina at the tennis court, on the pretext that "it's all in the family".
+He continues to pursue her following that evening and both fall in love, though neither will admit it.
+Linus's plan is to send Sabrina back to Paris on the pretense that he will join her there.
+His intention was to get her on to the ocean liner but then not join her, in order to get her away from David, the family, and the now-threatened merger.
 However, when Linus instead confesses these intentions to Sabrina, she is hurt but understands the logic of the tactic.
 She agrees to sail the next day to live in Paris, but without Linus's offered money and other inducements.

-The following morning Linus has second thoughts, and decides to send David to Paris with Sabrina.
-This means calling off David's wedding with Elizabeth and the big Tyson deal, and Linus schedules a meeting of the Larrabee board to announce this.
-David doesn't sail, and enters the meeting room at the last minute.
-He shows that he will marry Elizabeth after all, and helps Linus recognize his own feelings for Sabrina by insulting her and letting Linus punch him in the face.
-Linus, who has already arranged a car and a tugboat to wait for David, assists him to rush off and joins Sabrina's ship before it leaves the harbor.
-Linus seeks out Sabrina on board after providing an inside-joke hint that he is there, and they sail away to Paris together.
+The following morning, Linus has second thoughts, and decides to send David to Paris with Sabrina.
+This means calling off David's wedding with Elizabeth and the Tyson deal.
+Linus schedules a meeting of the Larrabee board to announce this.
+Instead, David enters the meeting room at the last minute and says that he will marry Elizabeth after all.
+He also helps Linus recognize his own feelings for Sabrina by insulting her and letting Linus punch him in the face.
+Then, having already arranged a car and a tugboat to wait for Linus, David assists him to rush off and join Sabrina's ship before it leaves the harbor.
+Linus seeks out Sabrina on board the ship and they sail away together.